dioris-moreno/ari-typescript-examples/README.md

 $ grunt genfixtures
 ```

-These files are only used during tests to verify that objects received from Asterisk have the expected properties.
+These files are only used during tests to verify that objects received from the Asterisk box have the expected properties.